rafamel/themelier/README.md

 For the full list of properties you can define, check the [extended settings for *UI Theming*](https://github.com/rafamel/themelier/tree/master/docs/README.md).

-## Built-in Themes

-The built in syntax themes don't try to replicate the scoping rules of the original themes, as the point of *Themelier* is to introduce scoping rules that makes sense regardless of the colors used.
-They are adaptations of the original themes in a way that tries to make the most sense with *Themelier* scoping rules

 ## Contribute

-Discussions regarding a different inheritance structure and groupings for scopes are welcomed.
-The goal is to have a set of unique scoping rules that make the most logical sense, while being consistent and complete across as many languages as possible.

-Pull requests for new base themes for syntax and UI are also encouraged, particularly light themes, since there are not many yet.

-The themes live in the `themes/syntax` and `themes/ui` folders of the repo.
+**Pull requests for new *base themes* both for syntax and UI are encouraged,** particularly light themes, as there are not many yet.
+Themes live in the `themes/syntax` and `themes/ui` folders of the repo.
 [Here's some further documentation](https://github.com/rafamel/themelier/tree/master/docs/theme-building.md) on building themes for Themelier.

+Discussions regarding a different inheritance structure and groupings for scopes are also welcomed.
+The goal is to have the set of unique scoping rules that makes the most logical sense, while being consistent and complete across as many languages as possible.

+## Built-in Themes clarification

+The built in syntax themes don't try to replicate the scoping rules of the original themes, as the point of *Themelier* is to introduce scoping rules that makes sense regardless of the colors used.
+They are adaptations of the original themes in a way that tries to make the most sense with *Themelier* scoping rules.

+## To do

+- Remove current version and theme choice when uninstalling
+- Export / Publish current theme [Open as json / Open as tmTheme / Create Theme VSCode Extension]
+- Inheritance rules for UI

 ## Credits